Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 After 50, in general, a medium mattress with good differentiated zones works better than a firm one for the vast majority of people.
 The exception is those weighing over 100 kg, who may need a medium-firm model.

-Yielding at pressure points
+Give at pressure points

 High breathability

-A mattress that retains heat disturbs sleep, especially for those with unstable thermoregulation.
+A mattress that retains heat disrupts sleep, especially for those with unstable thermoregulation.
 The most breathable materials are natural latex and pocket springs.
 Traditional memory foam tends to retain heat, but gel memory foam models largely solve this problem.

 Ease of movement